Gothubus/diyexhibition/README.md

-# diyexhibition
+# DIY Practice and Alternative Sites for Music Exhibition
-online diy exhibition
+online exhibition